Easy Peel Hard Boiled Eggs

 Is the ice bath necessary?

 Also, I used to chill the eggs in the ice bath for longer, but I found it to be unnecessary.
-You really just need to “shock” the eggs for a minute to stop the cooking.
+You really just need to “shock” them in cool water for a minute to stop the cooking.

-Can you freeze leftovers?
-I don’t recommend it.
-The whites get rubbery and gross.
+The whites get rubbery and gross, so I don’t recommend it.
 It’s best to make more or less, depending on how many you think you’ll eat.

-How to reheat: If you want to make a batch of hard boiled eggs at the beginning of the week and warm them every morning for breakfast, I recommend leaving the shells on, then covering the desired number of eggs in boiling water for about 5 minutes, to warm the interior.
-Do not microwave the eggs, as they are likely to explode.
+If you want to make a batch at the beginning of the week and warm them every morning for breakfast, I recommend leaving the shells on, then covering the desired number of eggs in boiling water for about 5 minutes, to warm the interior.
+Do not microwave them, as they are likely to explode.

 - 12 large eggs *

 - Bring a pot of water to a boil over high heat.
 Make sure the water comes up at least two inches up the side of the pot.

 - Using tongs, quickly place the eggs into the hot water.
 To avoid getting hot water on my fingers, I briefly shake off the tongs each time I remove them from the water.

 - Adjust the temperature so that the water is rolling at a gentle boil.
 Sometimes if you're cooking a lot of eggs, you may need to increase the heat.
 Or you may find that if the water is boiling too vigorously and causing the eggs to jump up and down too much, you can lower the heat slightly.